discus0434/minutes-maker/README.md

     Select the category of the audio/video file, **meeting** or **lecture**.
 Appropriate setting of this parameter will improve the quality of the summary.

-4. **Enter meeting/lecture content**
+4. **Enter meeting/lecture topic**

-    Enter the content of the meeting/lecture, such as the theme of it (e.g. "development of the new product").
+    Enter the topic of the meeting/lecture, such as the theme of it (e.g. "development of the new product").
-    Set appropriate content to improve the quality of the transcript.
+    Set appropriate topic to improve the quality of the transcript.

 ## Requirements